-English Church Architecture -
+English Church Architecture.

-OVER, St. Mary (TL 372 708) (March 2018)
+OVER, St. Mary (TL 372 708),

-(Bedrock: Upper Jurassic, Ampthill Clay)
+(Bedrock: Upper Jurassic, Ampthill Clay.)

-Inside the church, chancel arch carries an inner hollow chamfer and an outer flat chamfer above chamfered wall pieces, which might suggest it is approximately contemporary with the tower arch and that a building of this length existed in the thirteenth century, before it was remodelled and partially rebuilt in the early fourteenth.
+Inside the church, the chancel arch carries an inner hollow chamfer and an outer flat chamfer above chamfered wall pieces, which suggests it is approximately contemporary with the tower arch and that a building of this length existed in the thirteenth century, before it was remodelled and partially rebuilt in the early fourteenth.
 The nave arcades are certainly of the latter date and are six bays long and supported on compound piers with octagonal shafts in the cardinal directions, separated by flat-ended spurs with hollow chamfered sides.
-These shafts have individual carved capitals displaying floral motifs and castellated abaci.
-The very simple clerestory consists of short two-light windows positioned above the apices of the nave arcades below.
+The shafts have individual carved capitals displaying floral motifs and castellated abaci.
+The very simple clerestory consists of short, two-light windows positioned above the apices of the nave arcades below.
 The chancel windows and the three-light nave aisle windows are set within wider blank arches, with sunk quadrants around the heads, supported by an order of side-shafts.
-(The photograph below left shows the interior view, looking east.)
+(The photograph below shows the interior view, looking east.)